 The Optical PNC also uses at least the following technology-specific topology YANG models, providing WDM and Ethernet technology-specific augmentations of the generic TE Topology Model:

-The WSON Topology Model, defined in the “ietf-wson-topology” YANG modules of [WSON-TOPO], or the Flexi-grid Topology Model, defined in the “ietf-flexi-grid-topology” YANG module of [Flexi-TOPO].
+The WSON Topology Model, defined in the “ietf-wson-topology” YANG modules of [WSON-TOPO], or the Flexi-grid Topology Model, defined in the “ietf-flexi-grid-topology” YANG module of [Flexi-TOPO];

-Optionally, when the OTN layer is used, the OTN Topology Model, as defined in the “ietf-otn-topology” YANG module of [OTN-TOPO].
+Optionally, when the OTN layer is used, the OTN Topology Model, as defined in the “ietf-otn-topology” YANG module of [OTN-TOPO];

-The Ethernet Topology Model, defined in the “ietf-eth-te-topology” YANG module of [CLIENT-TOPO].
+The Ethernet Topology Model, defined in the “ietf-eth-te-topology” YANG module of [CLIENT-TOPO];

-Optionally, when the OTN layer is used, the network data model for L1 OTN services (e.g. an Ethernet transparent service) as defined in “ietf-trans-client-service” YANG module of draft-ietf-ccamp-client-signal-yang [CLIENT-SIGNAL].
+Optionally, when the OTN layer is used, the network data model for L1 OTN services (e.g. an Ethernet transparent service) as defined in “ietf-trans-client-service” YANG module of draft-ietf-ccamp-client-signal-yang [CLIENT-SIGNAL];

 The WSON Topology Model or, alternatively, the Flexi-grid Topology model is used to report the DWDM network topology (e.g., ROADMs and links) depending on whether the DWDM optical network is based on fixed grid or flexible-grid.